-While our software company has been much less impacted than other businesses that need in-person, on-site staff, the show must go on.
+While our wealth management software company has been much less impacted than other businesses that need in-person, on-site staff, the show must go on.
 We must fortify, adapt, and enforce our business continuity plan to fit the new “normal” way of working for our staff and our customers.

 Our company response has been guided by a comprehensive business continuity plan which contains a Pandemic Annex that anticipates multiple potentially disruptive scenarios during a pandemic.

 In consultation with Massachusetts health providers, local town officials, and the Commonwealth’s mandates, we’ve adapted our business continuity plan for this current health crisis.
 And while it wasn’t easy, the Advisor360° business continuity plan lets people and our clients know: our #1 priority is to reduce the health and safety risks to everyone while at the same time continuing the day-to-day operations of our business.

 If you have a plan in place that could be improved or your company’s looking for the essential focus areas to address, here’s how we’ve faced head-on this unprecedented business upheaval:

 To build a comprehensive business continuity plan, it starts with the right team This has never been more vital.
 Prior to this pandemic, Advisor360° had already established a Crisis Management team.
 This team works with a cross-functional task force of senior executives and subject matter experts to lead the official company response to the pandemic every step of the way—and pivot when necessary.

 While this couldn’t be predicted, your company must always be in forward-thinking, “what if” mode We were one of the first companies in our area to transform to a 100% all-remote workforce (not an easy task for a 450+ people organization).
 Advisor360° has heavily invested in technology that supports a long-term work from home scenario and creates a collaborative, digital work environment.